-The marked decline in oil prices from 2014 also has the effect of redirecting Operator capital and internal resources away from drilling and completion activities and focusing their attention on production levels from previously drilled wells.
+With recent volatility in commodity prices and changing Operator priorities, capital and internal resources of the Operator have shifted away from drilling and completion activities with an increased focus on improving production levels from previously drilled wells.
 With the exception of the production shut-ins seen as a result of the unprecedented impact of COVID-19, this additional attention on production levels typically results in new resources being deployed to operations staff to improve production levels and reduce lifting costs, which often can be achieved with a newly designed production and specialty chemical program or a chemical stimulation treatment for the wellbore.
 Enacting a new production and specialty chemical program typically can be done in a short time frame and will provide the Operator with critical cash flow during a period of depressed oil prices.
 Offsetting much of this increased activity and resulting revenue has been intense price discounting on all production and specialty chemicals and an attempt by Operators to optimize the application of chemicals and use less product in the short-term as Operators are increasingly focused on managing near-term cash lifting costs.